 By 3 o'clock, the food has all been prepared and put away, the classroom has been tidied and the table has been set, so the children go home to prepare themselves for the festivities.
 It is a Formal Dinner and the children take great pleasure in dressing up in their finery.
 Over the years, we have seen everything from three piece suits to freshly pressed Hawaiian shirts, opera length gloves to feather boas, and bolo ties to bow-ties.

 Once the children are gone, the party elves spring into action.
-(The party elves are Diana, me, and anyone else we can press into service).
+(The party elves are the teachers and anyone else who can be pressed into service).
 We set the tables, string fairy lights, tie balloons to the back of each chair, set up the music, and begin to warm the food for serving.

 Then children find their places by reading the place cards.